-Mirrored axis?: Enter the axis to be mirrored.
-You can mirror all axes except for the spindle axis- including rotary axes-with the exception of the spindle axis and its associated auxiliary axis.
+Mirrored axis?: Enter the axes to be mirrored.
+You can mirror all axes, including rotary axes, except for the spindle axis and its auxiliary axes.
 You can enter up to three axes.

 Reset

 Program the MIRROR IMAGE cycle once again with NO ENT.